1 Resources for Course Development in IU Expand

 IU Expand Course Design Services

-Instructional design support for online courses at Indiana University is provided through a partnership between the Office of Online Education and UITS.
+Instructional design support for online courses at Indiana University is provided through a partnership between the IU Online and UITS.
 Within UITS Learning Technologies, the eLearning Design & Services (eDS) team has experienced instructional designers who have helped hundreds of faculty and staff develop online courses that meet quality guidelines and support strategic needs.
 The eDS team works with you to provide high-quality learning experiences for credit and non-credit projects.

 During a project, eLearning Design & Services provides a principal instructional designer (ID) or manager for strategic planning and relationship building, as well as a dedicated ID for guidance in creating highly engaging online courses that meet IU Online standards and are within school and/or program requirements.
 This includes instructional design expertise and project management.